 Typical debt consolidation loans work where you take out a loan at a different interest rate with a separate company from other creditors, and you use those lower interest funds to pay off your other creditors, thus “consolidating” your debt into one monthly payment.

-What Can a Debt Consolidation Loan Do for Me?
+What Can a Debt Consolidation/Refinance Loan Do for Me?

 - Pros: This helps you pay less interest, which helps you get out from under your debt faster.
 While it might seem backward to take on debt in order to get out of the debt you've gotten yourself into, it can actually help you save a lot of money in the long run.